Saudis end air campaign in Yemen, seek political solution

 BLOODSHED CONTINUED

-The Saudis called for a quick resumption of U.N.-facilitated talks to try to get a peaceful political arrangement for the country, which has a long history of internal fighting.
+The Saudis called for a quick resumption of U.N.-facilitated talks to try to get a peaceful political arrangement for Yemen, which has a long history of internal fighting.

-Saudi Arabia had earlier signaled a change in its mission by ordering its National Guard, widely regarded as the kingdom's best equipped military ground force, to join the campaign, but did not say what role it would play.

 The bloodshed in Yemen, racked by fighting between factions supported by different regional powers, had continued earlier in the day.
 At least 40 people, most of them civilians, were killed in two air strikes.